-3.8 Market structure Торіс Guidance 3.8.1 competitive markets The effect of having a high number of firms on price, quality, choice, profit.
+3.8 Market structure Topic Guidance 3.8.1 competitive markets The effect of having a high number of firms on price, quality, choice, profit.
 Note: the theory of perfect and imperfect competition and diagrams are not required.
 3.8.2 monopoly markets Characteristics, advantages and disadvantages of monopoly.
-Note: diagrams are not required.